Murder of Romona Moore: Representation in the media

+On October 8, 2024 the true crime podcast Method and Madness featured an episode on Ramona's case titled "Indifference: The Murder of Ramona Moore".
+It was released on what would have been Ramona's 43rd birthday.

 The ABC television series NYPD 24/7 in 2004 featured a seven-episode, weekly series about the police, with extensive coverage by film crews to convey the truth of the officers' jobs.
 Police Commissioner Raymond Kelly in the Mayor Michael Bloomberg administration agreed to have the fabled department filmed.
 A total of 2,000 hours of film was shot over 16 months for the series.
-The July 13, 2004 episode featured unfolding elements of the earlier Romona Moore investigation.
+The July 13, 2004, episode featured unfolding elements of the earlier Ramona Moore investigation.